wp-plugins/thumbar/readme.txt

 Requires at least: 2.6

-Tested up to: 4.2.4
+Tested up to: 4.3

-Stable tag: 1.003
+Stable tag: 1.004

 License: GPLv2 or later

-A real-time, socially networked thumb voting plugin.
-Requires free Thumbar.com membership.
+A voting plugin that mirrors itself at Thumbar.com to give your blog free traffic.

 == Description ==